jakobkogler/PythIDE/README.md

 git submodule update --init
 ```

-Then before the first start, you have to run the script `prebuild.sh`.
+Then before the first start, you have to run the script `prebuild.py`.
-It determines the version number via Git.
+It compiles all `ui`-files into Python-files and it determines the version number via Git.
 Afterwards you can start the the program with

 ```